workos/authkit-nextjs/README.md

 ### Callback route

 WorkOS requires that you have a callback URL to redirect users back to after they've authenticated.
-In your Next.js app, create `/src/app/callback/route.ts` and add the following:
+In your Next.js app, create `/src/app/callback/route.ts` and add the following.
+Make sure this route matches the `WORKOS_REDIRECT_URI` variable and the configured redirect URI in your WorkOS dashboard.

 ```ts
 export { authkitCallbackRoute as GET } from '@workos-inc/nextjs';